By Ann Boehm, November 30, 2020

 This dangerous risk to our nation’s civil servants is not new.

-A September 2019 GAO report and a subsequent article by Government Executive laid out the stark reality of the dangers faced by federal employees at one particular agency — the Bureau of Land Management.
+A September 2019 GAO report [PDF] and a subsequent article by Government Executive laid out the stark reality of the dangers faced by federal employees at one particular agency — the Bureau of Land Management.
 The report included numerous examples of violence against BLM employees, including an employee who was stabbed outside a federal building, and another who received hundreds of aggressive calls, including death threats, after someone posted his phone number on Twitter.

 So you bet I listened closely last week as FELTG Instructor Shana Palmieri, LCSW, delivered the third and final of the webinars in her Behavioral Health series — Threats of Violence in the Federal Workplace: Assessing Risk and Taking Action.
 (The previous webinars were Understanding and Managing Federal Employees with Behavioral Health Issues and Suicidal Employees in the Federal Workplace: Your Actions Can Save a Life.)